joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/18/us/trump-deportations-venezuela-gang.html

 **Mexico City Bans Traditional Bullfights for Violence-Free Option**\
-`Showdowns between men and bulls can still go on, but the animals can no longer be hurt or killed.
+`Showdowns between people and bulls can still go on, but the animals can no longer be hurt or killed.
 Some bullfighting proponents said the law imperils an ancient tradition.`\
 https://nytimes.com/2025/03/18/world/americas/mexico-city-bans-traditional-bullfights.html

 **First Four: Alabama St. tops Saint Francis in thriller; UNC takes on SD State**\